 How we're responding

 Conflict between Sudan’s government and rebel groups—as well as tribal disputes—have resulted in massive civilian death and displacement.
-Oxfam is working to assist more than 325,000 people who have been forced to flee their homes in Darfur and South Kordofan.
+Oxfam is working to assist more than 500,000 people affected by conflict in Darfur and South Kordofan.
 Our goals: meet emergency public-health needs while helping restore incomes to many of the most vulnerable families.

 Many people affected by the conflict no longer have the means to make a dignified living.
 Farmers who have been displaced from their land, herders who have lost their animals, and widows who are trying to raise children alone have a range of needs as they try to restore their incomes.
 Oxfam partners have offered small business grants and loans, as well as vocational training and assets like donkey carts, to many of the most vulnerable residents of the camps.
 In rural areas affected by the conflict, we have provided seeds, plows, and horse carts for farmers, as well as small business loans.